 Replies by authors should not exceed 500 words of text and 6 references.
 They should have no more than 3 authors.

 Manuscript Preparation and Submission Requirements

-Manuscripts should be submitted online via the online manuscript submission and review system.
+All manuscripts must be submitted online via the online manuscript submission and review system.
 At the time of submission, complete contact information (affiliation, postal/mail address, e-mail address, telephone and fax numbers) for the corresponding author is required.
 First and last names, e-mail addresses, and institutional affiliations of all coauthors are also required.
-Manuscripts submitted through the online system should not also be submitted by mail or e-mail.
 After the manuscript is submitted, the corresponding author will receive an acknowledgment confirming receipt and a manuscript number.
 Authors will be able to track the status of their manuscripts via the online system.
 After manuscript submission, all authors of papers under consideration for publication will be sent an Authorship Form to complete and submit (see sample Authorship Form).
 See Manuscript Checklist, Manuscript Preparation and Submission Requirements, and other details in these instructions for additional requirements.

 Include a cover letter and complete contact information for the corresponding author (affiliation, postal/mail address, e-mail address, and telephone and fax numbers) and whether the authors have published or submitted any related papers from the same study (see Duplicate/Previous Publication or Submission).

 Manuscripts should be prepared in accordance with the AMA Manual of Style, 10th edition,2 and/or the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.1